nyancrimew/maia.crimew.gay/src/posts/adrian-dittmann.md

 ![a collection of three screenshots with arrows connecting them. the first one is from the aquam insula and shows a single sentence "aquam insula pte ltd, a proud subsidiary of totoka islands ltd" the next screenshot shows the totoka islands website with a single sentence "totoka island's sister company FRAMESOFT (FIJI) LTD" on the right is an excerpt of one of the framesoft company registrations showing the correspondence address for its director at a location in gibraltar](/img/posts/adrian-dittmann/gibraltar.png)

 Per the above, we're certain that Adrian Dittmann is from Fiji and not Elon Musk.
-Multiple subjects mentioned in this piece were contacted for comment by both us and Jackie, but all either refused to speak on the record and ignored us entirely.
+Multiple subjects mentioned in this piece were contacted for comment by both us and Jackie, but all either refused to speak on the record or ignored us entirely.
 ## How publication went down
 With Jackie responsible for writing and pitching, she decided to go with *The Spectator*'s US branch as her publication of choice, and we naively went along with it.
 A part of the conditions from the start was that we would get "appropriate credit" for our work on this piece, even outside of the byline.